Codingis2much4me/ST-Project/README.md

 - Familiarize yourself to the Gymmetrics Dashboard

 If you prefer written instructions, check out the rest of the documentation below!

+## NOTE
+The datasets required for this project are stored in the training_data and golden_data folders.
+Please ensure these folders are properly populated with the necessary data before running the project.

 ## Description